xiamjf/X-Tic-Tac-Toe/README.md

 Technologies used: HTML, CSS, Javascript, jQuery

 Unsolved problems to be fixed: Connecting with the API to save and store games and connect them to authenticated users.
 I would love to make the style of the website more aesthetically pleasing.
-I will make images of Cardi B pop up instead of an "x", and Nicki Minaj will pop up instead of an "o".ve
+I will make images of Cardi B pop up instead of an "x", and Nicki Minaj will pop up instead of an "o".

 Version control: I will git commit and grunt deploy early and often